telliott99/MyJava/overload.rst

     >

 Basically, the way this works is that the function arguments are part of its "signature", distinguishing these alternatives by variations in the arguments they accept.  ``my_func()`` and ``my_func(String s)`` are *different functions*.
 And internally, both of these call the function ``my_func(int n, String s)``.

+Note that whereas, in C and C++ the return type is part of the function signature, this is not true is Java, and will result in the error ``method is already defined in class``.

 For the second and fourth examples, the default value of ``"abc"`` is used;  similarly, for the third and fourth examples the default value of ``5`` is used.